Hair dye stripping

 Hair dye stripping is a process used to rid the hair of unwanted deposited color.

+Hair Dye Chemistry

+Most modern hair coloring relies on oxidative reactions.
+Despite changes in commercial formulations over time, the underlying chemistry has remained largely the same and commonly involves aromatic amines that function as dye precursors and coupling agents.
+These compounds are typically associated with products marketed as permanent hair dyes, although some semi-permanent formulations also rely on oxidative dye chemistry.

+Oxidative hair dye systems generally contain primary, secondary, or tertiary amines at concentrations of approximately 0.1–3%.
+These intermediates are relatively small and lipid-soluble molecules, properties that enable them to penetrate the hair shaft and, to some extent, the skin.
+Because oxidative dyes form larger colored molecules within the hair shaft through chemical reactions with oxidizing agents, the resulting pigments become trapped within the hair structure, producing longer-lasting coloration.

 Procedure

 Hair dye stripping is a chemical process involving the application of a sulfur-based product to hair in order to remove deposited color.
 Hair dye strippers raise sulfite levels to make hair more porous and reverse the oxidation of color molecules.
 This breaks the bonds dyes form between one another and the hair shaft that were formed by oxidizing small hair color intermediates, shrinking the molecules and allowing hair color to be washed out of the hair.
 Because of the chemical nature of hair dye strippers, they are effective on both newly dyed hair and older dye.

 Note that this type of color correction is ineffective on hair lightened with hydrogen peroxide, as hair bleaching is an irreversible chemical reaction that oxidizes hair's melanin, effectively rendering it colorless.
 Most color depositing dyes use a weak hydrogen peroxide-based developer, or oxidizing agent, so results may not match natural hair color.